JDBC

 Batch trigger output Batch trigger output

 As a result, the output of batch triggers/actions must be handled differently.
-The output of the trigger can be used in actions with batch operations (like Salesforce Create objects in bulk action) that requires mapping the Rows datapill into the source list.
+The output of the trigger can be used in actions with batch operations (like the Salesforce Create objects in bulk action) that requires mapping the Rows datapill into the source list.
 Learn how to work with lists in Workato.

 Using batch trigger output Using batch trigger output